-Keeping her company’s communication and culture in place across continents—and how to know whether she’s doing it right—is what keeps CoverWallet co-founder and CEO Rashmi Melgiri up at night.
+Keeping her company’s communication and culture in place across continents—and knowing whether she’s doing it right—keeps CoverWallet co-founder and CEO Rashmi Melgiri up at night.
 CoverWallet is the first online platform where small businesses can buy insurance online.
-But leading a fast-growing company has plenty of challenges, as Rashmi explained to host John Henry in Episode 3 of the Up at Night podcast.
+But leading a fast-growing company has plenty of challenges, as Melgiri explained to host John Henry in Episode 3 of the Up at Night podcast.

-Rashmi started the company four years ago in New York City, and they’ve since grown to 300 employees and four offices in three countries, serving tens of thousands of customers.
-But whether the remote office is in Australia, Spain, or even upstate in Rochester, New York, the same question sticks in Rashmi’s head.
+Melgiri started the company four years ago in New York City, and it has since grown to 300 employees and four offices in three countries, serving tens of thousands of customers.
+But whether the remote office is in Australia, Spain, or in Rochester, New York, the same question sticks in Melgiri’s head.

-“How do we manage keeping everyone connected and on the same page about what we’re trying to do?,” Rashmi said.
+“How do we manage keeping everyone connected and on the same page about what we’re trying to do?”
+Melgiri said.
 “So that we’re not becoming a series of franchises in different markets, but it’s all the same CoverWallet look and feel and principles in each one.”

 The answer is made more complicated because it’s not the same each time.
 For the one company executive based in Australia, the biggest challenge is keeping him from burning out after working 14-hour days to support regions around the world.
-And for the rest of her company, Rashmi has to figure out how to disseminate information to local teams and empower them to get stuff done.
+For the rest of her company, Melgiri has to figure out how to disseminate information to local teams and empower them to get stuff done.

 Even when an office is relatively close—Rochester is a 5.5-hour drive from CoverWallet’s New York City headquarters—keeping the company aligned can still be challenging.

-“How do we make sure that they don’t feel like they’re out there alone?” said Rashmi, who chose to expand CoverWallet’s agents and sales team to Rochester to escape the high cost of real estate in New York City, as well as to take advantage of the city’s existing insurance talent.
-“We try to be diligent about making sure that there are senior people that go to these offices on a regular basis.
+“How do we make sure they don’t feel like they’re out there alone?” said Melgiri, who chose to expand CoverWallet’s agents and sales team to Rochester not only to escape the high cost of real estate in New York City, but to take advantage of Rochester’s existing insurance talent.
+“We try to be diligent about making sure there are senior people that go to these offices on a regular basis.
 They’re part of the original group that lives by the culture and can speak about the highest things that are going on.
 Even with as many teleconferencing tools that we have, there’s no replacement for an in-person visit.”

 “How do we make sure that they don’t feel like they’re out there alone?”Rashmi Melgiri, Co-Founder

-There is one secret weapon that Rashmi has found to unite all the locations and keep that thread of communication going: a daily meeting with the entire company at 8:30 am Eastern time.
-Everyone at CoverWallet is either in the room or on the phone at the same time every day.
+There is one secret weapon that Melgiri has found to unite all the locations and keep that thread of communication going: a daily meeting with the entire company at 8:30 am Eastern time.
+Nearly everyone at CoverWallet is either in the room or on the phone at the same time every day.
 (The executive in Australia, where it’s the middle of the night, gets a pass.)

 The meetings cover the usual material: celebrating birthdays, work anniversaries, promotions, and company announcements.
 But the biggest chunk of time is devoted to covering key metrics from each part of the company.
 Looking at metrics on a daily basis, rather than weekly or monthly, lets CoverWallet diagnose and solve business problems quickly.

-“If you’re not looking at it for a week at a time or month at a time, then you’re not actually working on it, right?”Rashmi Melgiri
+“If you’re not looking at [metrics] for a week at a time or month at a time, then you’re not actually working on it, right?”Rashmi Melgiri

-Transparency imbues every topic at these meetings.
-Rashmi said the company often hears about company strategy before CoverWallet’s board does.
+Transparency drives every topic at these meetings.
+Melgiri said the company often hears about company strategy before CoverWallet’s board does.

-“Every time we have a board meeting, (you know) all the big topics that we talk about, the big strategic questions of the company?,” she said.
-“We actually have those discussions with the whole company.
-Usually the day after we present to the company it will be presented to the board.”
+“Every time we have a board meeting—all the big topics that we talk about, the big strategic questions of the company?,” she said.
+“We actually have those discussions [first] with the whole company.
+Usually the day after we present to the company, it will be presented to the board.”

 That level of openness with 300 employees takes a lot of effort.
-Rashmi compared the daily morning meeting to exercise: She doesn’t always want to do it, but she’s always glad she did.
+Melgiri compared the daily morning meeting to exercise: She doesn’t always want to do it, but she’s always glad she did.

 “I sometimes ask myself would I do it all again?
 Would I start another company knowing how much work this was?
 My answer right now is yes, I would do it all over again.”Rashmi Melgiri

-But also like exercise, you want to know whether it’s all working.
-And in the blur of daily meetings, multiple time zones, and tens of thousands of customers, it can be difficult to see what ultimate success looks like.
+But also like exercise, you want to know whether it’s working.
+And in the blur of daily meetings, multiple time zones, and tens of thousands of customers, it can be difficult for Melgiri to see what ultimate success looks like.

 “I never have an answer for that.
 I sometimes ask myself would I do it all again?
 Would I start another company knowing how much work this was?”
-Rashmi said.
+Melgiri said.
 “My answer right now is yes, I would do it all over again.”
-Listen to Rashmi’s Up At Night podcast episode here, and read the full transcript here.
+Listen to Melgiri’s Up At Night podcast episode here, and read the full transcript here.